brechmos-stsci/jwst/docs/data_formats/source/formats/wfss/index.rst

 FITS File Description
 ^^^^^^^^^^^^^^^^^^^^^

-The IFU dataset is a 2D dataset with axes of spatial and wavelength dimensions.
-There will be a SCI, DQ, ERR HDU.
+The WFSS dataset is a 2D dataset with axes of spatial and wavelength dimensions.
+There will be a SCI, WHT, CTX HDU.

 There will be a FITS file for *each* exposure.

 Level 3 Description
 -------------------

-The Level 3 IFU dataset will be the same data format as in the Level 2c.
+The Level 3 WFSS dataset will be the same data format as in the Level 2c.
 Each will be 2D and the data will be ordered by spatial dimension first and then by wavelength.